Tonwalter888/YTUHD/README.md

 - Some videos may not playable in SW VP9.
 - And some videos may not get 4K in SW AV1.

+## Tip
+- iPhone 15 Pro and higher or any devices that have HW AV1 can get 4K without YTUHD.

 ## Backstory
 - The reason I created this repo because the latest version of YTUHD have some problems with libundirect that can't unlock 4K if you're sideloading.
 - And in main YTUHD repo,PoomSmart try to make 2K and 4K work in older devices (older than A12 chip) but libundirect doesn't work with sideloading. (maybe)